-Seven proven ways to improve NPS
+Seven proven ways to improve NPSby

 Steve Offsey explores seven strategies that leading customer experience teams are using today to improve NPS.

 Customer experience metrics like Net Promoter Score® (NPS®) clearly matter.
 NPS has gained a lot of traction in recent years and is now the most widely used CX metric.
 But now that you’re measuring it, how do you improve NPS?
 In this post, I’ll provide a detailed look at how to improve NPS.

 Why you should make it a priority to improve NPS

 A 10% improvement in a company’s customer experience score can translate into more than $1 billion in increased revenue, according to Forrester.

 In a Bain podcast, chief customer experience officer, Charlie Herrin, said that when he joined Comcast his first step was to focus the company on NPS: “I wanted a customer measure that we could incorporate into our business thinking.
 Just as we make business decisions at a revenue and profit and product perspective, I wanted a customer measure to be part of that discussion.
 So that was goal one.
 Number 2 is improvement against that metric and others.
 And the third was…what can we take out of our business that is costing us money, causing customer’s frustration, and it’s just not productive.”

 NPS can quantify how your customers feel at a particular moment in time.
 But it doesn’t reveal what made them feel that way, how to change the way they feel or how to prevent them from feeling that way in the future.

 It’s impossible to know which actions you should take to address a weak or declining score without first understanding the factors driving NPS.
 Nor is it possible to decide whether to prioritise small incremental changes or introduce sweeping company-wide measures.

 How can you overcome these challenges?
 Let’s jump right in and explore seven strategies that leading CX teams are using today to improve NPS.